endurodave/AsyncMulticastDelegateModern/docs/DETAILS.md

 };
 ```

 The subscriber interface for receiving callbacks is `SystemModeChangedDelegate`.
-Calling `SetSystemMode()` saves the new mode into `m_systemMode` and notifies all registered subscribers.
+Calling `SetSystemMode()` updates `m_systemMode` with the new value and notifies all registered subscribers.

 ```cpp
 void SysData::SetSystemMode(SystemMode::Type systemMode)